plentymarkets/docs-raw/plentyInterface/Frontend.md

 #### Methods

 <pre>public <strong>getLanguage</strong>():<a target="_blank" href="http://php.net/string">string</a></pre>

 Gets the language of the online store.

-### FrontendUpdateDeliveryAddress<a name="frontend_events_frontendupdatedeliveryaddress"></a>
+### FrontendPaymentMethodChanged<a name="frontend_events_frontendpaymentmethodchanged"></a>

-The event is triggered when the delivery address is changed in the online store.
+Event that gets fired when the selected payment method is changed from the frontend

 #### Namespace